ginstrom/paladin-novel/chapters/26_wrath-of-gods.md

 The Hall of Guardians stood before them, a low building of black stone that seemed to absorb the fading light.
 Unlike the ornate architecture of the keep, this structure was purely functional—thick walls, narrow windows, and a single heavy door bound with iron.
 Two guards stood at the entrance, their attention focused outward toward the siege lines.

-"Six more inside," Gond murmured, his enhanced senses picking up the sound of voices and movement within.
-"They're playing dice."
+"Six more inside," Gond murmured, his senses sharp.
+"I can hear them playing dice."

-"Overconfident," Korgan growled.
-"They think themselves safe behind these walls."
+"Cocky fools," Korgan rumbled.
+"Think these stones'll keep 'em safe."

-"They're about to learn otherwise," Silviana said, her voice carrying an edge that reminded Gond that elves, for all their grace and wisdom, were still warriors when the need arose.
+"They're in for a rude awakening," Silviana said, a glint in her ancient eyes that spoke of elven steel.

-The attack came swift and silent.
-Gond's sword took the first guard before the man could cry out, while Silviana's staff struck the second with a burst of silver light that dropped him unconscious to the stones.
-They dragged the bodies into the shadows and approached the door.
+The attack was swift and quiet.
+Gond's blade silenced the first guard.
+Silviana's staff flared, and the second dropped without a sound.
+They dragged the bodies into the shadows and faced the door.

 "Ready?"
-Gond asked.
+Gond asked, his voice low.

 Korgan's hammer began to glow brighter, and Silviana's staff hummed with barely contained power.
-Gond drew his sword, feeling Alanyi's presence stir within him like a warm flame.
+Gond drew his sword, feeling Alanyi's presence stir within him.

 The door burst inward with a crash that echoed through the hall.
 The six guards inside scrambled for their weapons, but they were too slow.
-Gond moved like a force of nature, his blade weaving patterns of silver light that cut through armor and flesh with equal ease.
+Gond moved like a whirlwind, his blade weaving patterns of silver light that cut through armor and flesh with equal ease.
 Korgan's hammer sang as it crushed bone and steel, while Silviana's magic turned aside sword strokes and sent men flying into the walls.

 The fight was brief but vicious.
 When the last guard fell, the hall was silent except for the sound of their breathing and the distant rumble of siege engines.